- Date : 15/02/2020

 Capital Gains: People are often clueless about the concepts of short-term and long-term capital gains.
 Any capital asset held for more than 36 months is a long-term capital asset, and long-term capital gain arises from its sale.
 Anything sold before 36 months is considered a short-term asset and is taxed at a flat rate of 15%.
 Though different options are available in case of long-term capital gains, the holding period is 12 months instead of 36 for equity shares or debentures of a listed company, units of UTI, Zero Coupon Bonds, and equity-oriented Mutual Funds.

-Treatment of SIP: Mutual fund sale representatives usually say that if the units are sold after 12 months, they are exempt from capital gains.
-This is not true, as when you a SIP is started, each instalment is considered a separate investment.
+Treatment of SIP: Mutual fund units sold after 12 months will attract a capital gains tax at the rate of 10% for gains in excess of one lakh in a financial year.
+When a SIP is started, each instalment is considered a separate investment.
 So, it makes sense to sell the units on first-in first-out basis to avoid unnecessary tax on short-term capital gains.

 Chapter VI Business tax deductions